erbth/ctlab-python/README.md

-This project contains some python bindings for the c´t-lab electronics measuring- and controlling system. c´t-lab was developed by Carsten Mayer, a reporter at the german IT magazine c´t.
+This project contains some python bindings for the c´t-lab electronics measuring- and controlling system. c´t-lab was developed by Carsten Mayer, a reporter at the german IT magazine c´t, and others.
 For details on c´t-lab see www.ct-lab.de, but be aware c´t-lab is about to age already and I'm not sure how long those sites will exist.